Radnen/link.js/README.md

 - filterBy(name, v) - filters out objects whose named property does not match the value.
 - reject(fn)        - perform the opposite of filter.
 - get(num)          - tries to get the indexed item.
-- uniq()            - filters the results to only unique items.
+- uniq(test)        - filters the results to only unique items.
+May also use a uniqueness test on objects.
 - zip(array)        - combines the contents of the array with the current elements.
 - slice(a, b)       - returns results between [a, b).
+- skip(num)         - skips first 'num' elements.

 Non-Chainable:
 --------------